 Structure matters in PPC, and it matters for SEO too.
 If your content is scattered all over the place on your site without any real structure, you will be working against your other efforts to improve organic traffic.

 Search engines prefer structure when crawling your site.
 Put simply, it means that your most important content should be at the top of your site, and everything else should flow from that top-level infrastructure.

 The long tail articles you create about topics that your prospects are searching for are a cornerstone piece in your foundation for bringing in customers that convert.

-Don’t forget to link back to your own content, too.
-It not only helps Google better understand the structure of your site, but it also makes it much easier for visitors to find and share your content.
-If your audience has to work too hard to find your content, they will stop looking.
+Linking to your own content not only helps Google better understand the structure of your site, but it also makes it much easier for visitors to find and share your content, and stay on your site longer.

 Following the concept of keeping the number of levels on your site low for complexity, you should keep your URLs simple as well.

 Make URLs readable with a glance.
 For example: mydomain.com/product-name not: mydomain.com/category/layer1/layer2/product-name and certainly not a string of random numbers and letters.

 One last tip: don’t forget that keywords still apply when considering URLs.
 As you can see from the graph below, keyword appearance in a URL greatly impacts your ranking.

 If a tree falls in the forest and no one is around to hear it fall, will it make a sound?
 No one knows for certain, but you know what is certain?
 If a site is on the internet and no other sites with authority link to it, it will never make a sound—especially not the sound of a cash register ringing.